garrandall/popular-music-data/tracks/rehab-glee-cast.md

 This me "Yeah, baby, and the rest"

-They tried to make me go to rehab but I said 'no, no, no' Yes I've been black but when I come back you'll know know know...
+They tried to make me go to rehab but I said 'no, no, no' Yes I've been black but when I come back you'll know know know

 I don't never wanna drink again
 I just oh I just need a friend